nogibjj/esg-controversy-tracker/README.md

 ## 2 Data
 ### 2.1 Description
 <p align="justify">The dataset for this project is the Indian Financial News Headlines dataset from kaggle.
-It consists of 200288 unique data points with the dataset having 54% negative and 46% positive posts.
+It consists of **200288 unique news headlines** with the dataset having **54% negative and 46% positive posts**.
 The dataset also contains confidence thresholds for the sentiment score it has assigned to either positive or negative sentiment.

 <p align="justify">For this project, we only use a subset of the dataset.
 First, we filter only to include articles with a confidence greater than 99%.
 Post which we shuffle the dataset and use 25k positive and negative samples.
-Our final dataset therefore contains of 50k datapoint with 50% positive and 50% negative posts.
+Our final dataset therefore contains of 50k datapoint with **50% positive and 50% negative posts**.
 Our reasons for doing this is twofold - first is to improve the quality of the dataset, by applying the confidence threshold.
-Additionally, by restricting the dataset to only 50k rows, we reduce the computational requirements for the discriminative model. </p>
+Additionally, by restricting the dataset to only **50k headlines**, we reduce the computational requirements for the discriminative model. </p>

 ### 2.2 Pre-Processing